Desbeers/Kodio/Kodio/General/Help.md

 - The `About` box in macOS is something from another world.
 I override the option with a sheet.
 I know I can add a `rtf` file to give it some content but it is 2021 now.
 - Same for `Help`.
 Writing a *native* `Help` requires *Black Magic*.
 I know how to do, however, it does not feel *native* anymore.
 - `Swipes` in a `List` do not dismiss themselves.
 It is already a miracle that it is working on macOS...
+- If you modify the toolbar it will reset to default again.
+I think it's a bug.
+Also, showing 'text' only in the toolbar makes no sense...
+It's all Work in Progress!

 ## iOS